 In 2015 after hosting the first USSSA Nationals ever held in New England, we knew to grow and serve the teams to the level we wanted, we would need to build a park of our own.
 After an exhaustive search and countless negotiations with many municipalities, it was a private landowner in Windsor, CT, Mark Greenberg, who truly understood what we wanted to do and welcomed us to lease his land to build our park.

 At end of the 2020 season we ended our 11-season relationship with USSSA and formed the PlayFPN Tournament Network, instantly becoming one of the largest independent fastpitch tournament providers in the country.
-Since then other independent tournament hosts have joined the network in CT and NY with other hosts set to join for the 2023 season.
+Since then, other independent tournament hosts have joined the network in CT and neighboring states and it continues to grow with 14 regional host running PlayFPN events.

 In 2023 the Day Hill Dome, a brand new state-of-the-art 95,000 sq/ft opened right next door to Fastpitch Nation Park.
 Its primary use is for rectangular sports such as soccer and lacrosse.
 However, the owners have graciously made time for Fastpitch Nation to rent field space to host leagues and tournaments.
 In 2023-24 we will host two leagues and nine tournaments at the Day Hill Dome.